Can Suede Get Wet?

 Can You Damage Suede or Nubuck Shoes With Water?

 As I said earlier, generally speaking, suede will not ruin if it gets wet.
 But some conditions have to be met for it to be true.
-Since suede is less water-repellent than other types of leather, you should treat it with a water-repellent spray.
-Here is an Amazon link for this type of spray with great reviews.
+Since suede is less water-repellent than other types of leather, you should treat it with a water-repellent spray (Amazon link).
 Cobblers highly advise treating your shoes with such spray before first use and as needed throughout the year.
 Such spray will protect your shoes not only from moisture but also dirt, dust, oil, salt, etc.

 Just remember that such spray is not bulletproof.
 Be mindful that if you soak suede or nubuck for an extended period of time (or without any protective spray), you will damage them.
 So don’t wear your suede shoes in heavy rain or for a long walk in deep snow.
 I am speaking here from my own experience.
 I was wearing my suede boots in deep snow for an extended period of time, and on top of that, I didn’t treat them with a protective spray.
 The shoes got soaking wet, which caused the suede dye to come off, and the suede fibers, as well as the whole shoe, lost their original shape.
 Below you can find images of what the shoe looked like, as well as tips on how to fix such damage.

 The suede dye started to come off, which resulted in faded color.
 The good news is that you can recolor suede/nubuck to its original color.
 For the tutorial in my other blog post, click here.
 Here are two products that you can use for black shoes (you can select there also a different color option):